bngybongybrd/cs50ai/README.md

     Teaches different ways to represent knowledge for a computer

 ## 2. Uncertainty
+- Project 2:

+  - PageRank

+    Write an AI to rank web pages by importance.

+    Calculating PageRank by sampling pages from a Markov Chain random surfer and by iteratively applying the PageRank formula.
 ## 3. Optimization
 ## 4. Learning
 ## 5. Neural Networks